 All users with the FFDR Preparer role are sent the FFDR system-generated emails from the ForeignFinancialDisclosure@nsf.gov email address.
 These include notification and reminder emails as well as submission confirmation emails.

-The users should contact the NSF IT Service Desk at 1 (800) 381-1532 (7:00 AM - 9:00 PM ET; Monday - Friday except federal holidays) or via email to rgov@nsf.gov if the user believes an FFDR is required to be submitted but a system-generated email notification was not received.
-If an IHE did not receive a new award or a funding amendment on or after May 20, 2024, the FFDR preparer will not receive a system-generated email notification to submit during the first reporting period which opens on July 1, 2024.
+The user should contact the NSF IT Service Desk at 1 (800) 381-1532 (7:00 AM - 9:00 PM ET; Monday - Friday except federal holidays) or via email to rgov@nsf.gov if the user believes an FFDR is required to be submitted but a system-generated email notification was not received.
+If an IHE did not receive a new award or a funding amendment on or after May 20, 2024, the FFDR Preparer will not receive a system-generated email notification to submit during the curent reporting period.

 Effective May 20, 2024, all AORs were assigned the FFDR Preparer role.
 This is a new user role for preparing and submitting the required Foreign Financial Disclosure Report.
 Please contact your Organizational Administrator to remove the FFDR Preparer role if necessary.

-The Organizational Administrator of the user's previous organization should be contacted to request removal of the user's affiliation with the organization.
+The user should contact the Organizational Administrator of the previous organization to request removal of the user's affiliation with the organization.

 Who receives an email notification when an FFDR is submitted in Research.gov for the IHE?